zdharma-continuum/zinit/docs/zplugin.zsh.md

-$1 - if "following", then it is non-first (second and more) invocation of the scheduler; this results in chain of `sched' invocations that results in repetitive -zplg-scheduler activity
+$1 - if "following", then it is non-first (second and more) invocation of the scheduler; this results in chain of `sched' invocations that results in repetitive @zinit-scheduler activity

 if "burst", then all tasks are marked timeout and executed one by one; this is handy if e.g. a docker image starts up and